 Arts Together is the only nonprofit in the City of Raleigh with year-round arts education programs that encompass visual art, dance and drama in an integrated format for toddlers through adults.
 Established in 1983, Arts Together has cultivated individual, creative strengths through the arts in a diverse, inclusive, collaborative and nurturing community for over 30 years.
 Creativity, community, confidence and collaboration are present in all we do.
 Arts Together has been honored to receive the City of Raleigh Medal of Arts Award in 1989 and again in 2014.
 Learn more about Arts Together through our City of Raleigh Medal of Arts Video:

-As a community school for the arts, we cultivate individual, creative strengths in a diverse, inclusive, collaborative and nurturing environment.
+To cultivate individual, creative strengths through the arts in a diverse, inclusive, collaborative and nurturing community.

 Arts Together does not discriminate on the basis of race, color, religion, gender identity or expression, sex, sexual orientation, national or ethnic origin, age, marital status, disability, military or veteran status, or any other characteristic protected by law in administration of its educational policies, admissions, financial assistance programs, hiring or other school administered programs.

 Arts Together is part of a Learning Community of eleven arts organizations that collaborate to advocate for and improve access to the arts for people with disabilities.
 This collective is funded in part by the City of Raleigh Arts Commission and the United Arts Council of Raleigh and Wake County.